xinyu-li-2020/xinyu-li-2020.github.io/_pages/about.md

     - Major: Industrial Engineering & Operation Research
     - Advisor: Prof. Xin Guo
+    - Master of Science in Industrial Engineering and Operations Research (Awarded: May 2021)

 - **B.S.
 Mathematics, New York University (Shanghai, New York), 2016 - 2020**